-We used the EEf's implementation guidance to help us develop our strategy and used the DfE's 'menu of approach' to ensure the funding was used effectively to lead to better outcomes for our pupils.
+We used the EEF's implementation guidance to help us develop our strategy and used the DfE's 'menu of approach' to ensure the funding was used effectively to lead to better outcomes for our pupils.

-We monitor and evaluate our strategy regulary through pupil progress reviews amd report to Governors termly as well as having further meetings with the Pupil Premium link Governor on how the strategy is going.
+We monitor and evaluate our strategy throughout the year, through pupil progress reviews and report to Governors termly as well as having further meetings with the Pupil Premium link Governor on how the strategy is going.
 We then adjust our plan over time as needed to secure better outcomes for our pupils.